 The benefits of vitamin C are many.
 In fact, many of the health benefits of jalapenos are attributed to their high vitamin C content.
 Studies suggest that jalapenos exhibit better antioxidant activity with an increase in their vitamin C content (2).

-Jalapenos are also a good source of vitamin B complex, which is essential for cellular growth, brain and nerve tissue function, and gut health (3),(4).
+Jalapenos are also a good source of vitamin B complex, which is essential for cellular growth, brain and nervous system functioning, and gut health (3),(4).
 They also contain vitamins E and K that help maintain skin health and aid in blood clotting, respectively (5),(6).

 This long list of nutrients in jalapenos brings you as many benefits too.
 Here are the top seven ways jalapenos can improve your health.